 Makerspaces foster innovation and creativity and provide opportunities for collaborative work and problem-solving.
 Whether someone dreams of making a prototype of the next engineering marvel or wants to tinker with all types of tools to get inspired, ideas can come to life at Stevens’ MakerSpace.

 The MakerSpace increases access to resources, such as materials, equipment and tools for fabrication and measurement, allowing members of the Stevens community to create, explore and drive their ideas toward realization.

 McClelland explained that automated tool cabinets offer a full complement of hand and power tools, electronic tools, and metrology (measurement) tools.
 Additional resources include an electronics bench, soldering and electronic assembly capabilities, standard and metric, thread gages, tap and die sets, and commonly used fasteners, nuts, bolts and washers.

 Expert support available onsite

 Trained support staff can help guide students and faculty on the safe and proper way to use the technologies and traditional tools and equipment available at MakerSpace.

 Onsite mentors and experts are also available to support most types of research projects, including class and senior projects involving prototyping and manufacturing.
-Training materials and videos are also available on the MakerSpace training page.

 The MakerSpace follows complete COVID-19 protocols and safety measures per Stevens’ guidelines.
 Anyone entering the MakerSpace is asked to log in and out via QR code on their smartphone at the bench and seat that they intend to occupy during their visit.
 This provides the staff the ability to do contract tracing in the case of an outbreak and track usage trends.
 The MakerSpace also provides face masks, sanitary wipes, and gloves.
 Bench seating is limited to 50% and seating is swapped between sessions.